Lou Brown (rugby league): Personal life

 Lou Brown was the son of Frank Brown, and Emma Catherine Brown, and the nephew of the "Harrison brothers, well known in the early days of football in this [Auckland] province".
+He had a twin brother Roy Ernest Brown, who went by his middle name (Ernest).
+He attended the Vermont Street Marist Brothers School in Auckland in the 1910s.

 Playing career

-Brown began his career playing rugby for Te Kowhai in the Waikato, and in 1921 he transferred to the Frankton rugby club.
+He played rugby union whilst at school and once scored 4 tries in a seven-a-side final against Point Chevalier whilst playing halfback, and in 1919 scored against Ponsonby.
+Brown began his 'adult' career playing rugby for Te Kowhai in the Waikato after moving there from Auckland though was still only in his mid teens, and in 1921 he transferred to the Frankton rugby club.
 He was renowned for his pace which he had from an early age.
 At the Ngaruawahia Annual Athletic Championships in early 1922 he placed first in the 100 yard, and 220 yard races, and second in the 40 yard race.

-In 1922 he moved to Auckland early in the season to play in the Auckland Rugby League competition for the Newton Rangers.
+In 1922 he returned to Auckland early in the season to play in the Auckland Rugby League competition for the Newton Rangers.
 He made his Auckland début against New South Wales in the same season as a seventeen-year-old.
 After the 1923 season, Brown went to England and played for Wigan as an amateur in several reserve games.
 On his return, Brown joined City.
 Newton appealed, which was upheld by both the Auckland Rugby League, and the New Zealand Rugby League.
 As a result, he was suspended but after a protracted struggle was eventually released by Newton to play for City.
+He was joined in the senior side in the same season by his brother Roy (Ernest) Brown who played at fullback with Lou usually on the wing.

 In 1927 he returned to England, joining Wigan as a professional.

 Brown also played for Halifax and York.
 In May 1934 Brown suffered a severe throat cut and was hospitalised in a serious condition.
 He had written letters intimating that he was keen to return to New Zealand and this injury came as a shock.
 The York League Football Club were unaware of his desire to return to New Zealand and said that they were happy to allow him to return to New Zealand on a "vacational visit".
 He did indeed return to Auckland in time to represent New Zealand in 1935.
 He also had further stints in France, with Bordeaux and Bramley before suffering the illness that caused his death in 1947.